This year has seen Microsoft Teams go from a useful tool for optimising your communications and workloads, to an absolute essential.

 But what about Teams Meetings?
 There have been so many updates that we’re seeing new features all the time.
 Not just for helping us during the pandemic but with the foresight to help us going forwards too.

-Even though the vaccine is being rolled out, social distancing will be with us for while over 2021.
-And with many – if not most – employers now looking at flexible working, we can expect many of the features to play a major role in enabling the future of business.
+Even though the vaccine is being rolled out, social distancing will be with us for while.
+And with many – if not most – employers now looking at hybrid working, we can expect many of the features to play a major role in enabling the future of business.
 Not only that, but in case there’s another pandemic, the platform is already equipped with everything you need to carry on working seamlessly.

 Teams Meetings Updates and Latest Features